michivonah/videoplayer/README.md

 - scroll in video

 ### Introductions
 To load a video add behind the videoplayer-url a ?videourl= Parameter with your videourl.
+You also can find the code to embed your video in the settings of the player.
 <br>
 Example: https://michivonah.github.io/videoplayer/index.html?videourl=https://pixabay.com/de/videos/download/video-30850_medium.mp4
 <br>